 - G. Industrial hemp can serve as a host to corn earworms and other insects.
-The pesticides that have been approved for industrial hemp may not provide the range of control needed to prevent movement of these pests from industrial hemp to nearby crops. - H. Without local regulation, the cultivation of industrial hemp and cannabis may create incompatibility issues due to cross-pollination if male industrial hemp plants are grown or allowed to be grown close to cannabis. - I. The cultivation of industrial hemp without local regulations may interfere with licensed and permitted cannabis cultivation operations under Ordinance Code chapter 88-28, particularly with respect to pollen drift and pest contamination. - J. A moratorium on the cultivation of industrial hemp is urgent and necessary to give the County time to study and determine how best to regulate the cultivation of industrial hemp and consider appropriate zoning districts and regulatory standards, including location requirements, security standards, water supply requirements, and size limits. - K. The continued allowance of industrial hemp cultivation before the adoption of local regulations creates an urgent and immediate threat to the public health, safety, or welfare of the citizens and existing agriculture in Contra Costa County.
+The pesticides that have been approved for industrial hemp may not provide the range of control needed to prevent movement of these pests from industrial hemp to nearby crops. - H. Without local regulation, the cultivation of industrial hemp and cannabis may create incompatibility issues due to cross-pollination if male industrial hemp plants are grown or allowed to be grown close to cannabis. - I. The cultivation of industrial hemp without local regulations may interfere with licensed and permitted cannabis cultivation operations under Ordinance Code chapter 88-28, particularly with respect to pollen drift and pest contamination. - J. On November 17, 2020, the Board of Supervisors adopted Ordinance No. 2020-28, an urgency interim ordinance that established a moratorium on the cultivation and processing of industrial hemp. - K. An extended moratorium on the cultivation and processing of industrial hemp is urgent and necessary to give the County time to study and determine how best to regulate the cultivation of industrial hemp and consider appropriate zoning districts and regulatory standards, including location requirements, security standards, water supply requirements, and size limits. - L. The continued allowance of industrial hemp cultivation before the adoption of local regulations creates an urgent and immediate threat to the public health, safety, or welfare of the citizens and existing agriculture in Contra Costa County.